RelaxedJS/relaxed-svg/examples/animated_slides/Readme.md

-# Example of animated slides.
+# Progressive slideshow example.

-This README explains how to create animated slides from a single SVG using ReLaXed and the ``relaxed-svg`` plugin.
+Here we explain how to create animated slides from a single SVG using ReLaXed and the ``relaxed-svg`` plugin.
 The procedure is as follows:

 - Group the SVG elements which should appear together.
 - Add a ``steps`` attribute to each SVG group, indicating at which steps it should appear.